rur/treetop/README.markdown

 ## Template Executor

 An 'Executor' is responsible for loading and configuring templates.
-It constructs the [HTTP Handler](https://golang.org/pkg/net/http/#Handler) which will manage the plumbing between loading data and executing templates for a request.
+It constructs a [HTTP Handler](https://golang.org/pkg/net/http/#Handler) instance to manage the plumbing between loading data and executing templates for a request.
 You can implement your own template loader <sup>[docs needed]</sup>, but the following are provided:
 - `FileExecutor` - load template files using os.Open
 - `FileSytemExecutor` - loads templates from a supplied http.FileSystem instance
 - `StringExecutor` - treat the view template property as an inline template string
 - `KeyedStringExecutor` - treat the view template property is key into a template map
 - `DeveloperExecutor` - force per request template parsing

-## View Handlers Function
+## View Handler Function

-A view handler function load data for a corresponding Go template.
-Just as nested templates are embedded in a parent, nested handler _data_ is embedded in the data of it's parent.
+A view handler function loads data for a corresponding Go template.
+Just as nested templates are embedded in a parent, nested handler data is embedded in the _data_ of it's parent.

-Example of a handler loading data from a child handler,
+Example of a handler loading data for a child template,

     func ParentHandler(rsp treetop.Response, req *http.Request) interface{} {
         return struct {